coredao-org/CoreDAO-Docs/docs/Dev-Guide/foundry.md

 Foundry is a fast, efficient, and extensible toolkit for EVM development written in Rust.
 This guide will walk you through the process of installing Foundry, setting up your project, writing and testing Solidity code, and deploying and verifying your contracts on Core blockchain.

+In this tutorial, you'll learn how to compile, deploy, and verify contracts on Core Testnet using Foundry.
+You can speed up the setup process by cloning the [Foundry starter kit](https://github.com/coredao-org/hardhat-tutorial).

 ## 1. Installation of Foundry